 There are three common defenses to Erb's palsy Cases.

-Still, in spite of what defense lawyers pretend, it is hard to dispute that the application of excessive lateral traction on the fetal head and neck during delivery can cause these injuries.
+In spite of what defense lawyers pretend, when there is a serious injury these cases usually settle before a trial.
+It is hard to dispute that the application of excessive lateral traction on the fetal head and neck during delivery can cause these injuries.
 But victim's need a birth injury lawyer who can make the appropriate arguments and find the right experts to support the claim.Contact Miller & Zois About Erb's Palsy Malpractice

 If you or someone you know has a child with Erb's palsy and believe you may be entitled to compensation, call us at 1.800.553.8082 or submit a request for a free consultation.